-A classic example of a textured gold Webb jewel is this hammered 18k gold necklace designed as a series of scrolls — a motif from Ancient Greece that is also found in the Art Deco designs of jeweller René Boivin.
+A classic example of a textured gold Webb jewel is this hammered 18k gold necklace designed as a series of scrolls — a motif from ancient Greece also found in the Art Deco designs of jeweller René Boivin.

-In the 18k yellow gold and platinum bangle and ring below, the diamond details adds a touch of sophistication.
+In the 18k yellow gold and platinum earrings below right, the diamond details adds a touch of sophistication.

 A love of colour